-5.4 Throughput in a Cluster
+5.3 Throughput in a Cluster

 While our focus is on wide-area replication, we evaluate the throughput of the three leasing strategies in a local-area cluster as well.
-Figure 8 compares the maximum read and write throughputs achieved with all three leasing strategies.
+Figure 7 comapres the maximum read and write throughputs achieved with all three leasing strategies.
 For quorum leases, we present results for two situations: (1) different objects are popular at different replicas-i.e., when trying to read a certain object, all clients know which replica has a lease for that object; and (2) clients are oblivious of lease assignment, and direct their reads uniformly at random across all replicas.
-In these experiments, the requests were generated open-loop by one client for each replica-this was sufficient to saturate the system.

-Megastore leases have the best read throughput, narrowly surpassing quorum leases when clients are aware of lease assignments, and $4\times$ higher than single-leader leases.
-Because we use batching to commit writes (the leader batches up to

-5000 updates at a time), the difference in messaging patterns between the three lease implementations is less important, so their write throughputs are approximately the same.
+Megastore leases have the best read throughput, narrowly surpassing quorum leases when clients are aware of lease assignments, and $4 \times$ higher than single-leader leases.
+Because we use batching to commit writes (the leader batches up to 5000 updates at a time), the difference in messaging patterns between the three lease implementations is less important, so their write throughputs are approximately the same.
 Quorum leases have a 10% lower write throughput because we must separate the updates into per-quorum batches (i.e., only updates leased by the same quorum are batched together).
 In the local cluster, Megastore leases achieve higher throughput, at the cost of suffering more impact upon node failure: all leases will be stalled when any replica becomes available, whereas with a quorum lease, an unresponsive replica will stall only updates for the objects it has leased.
 In general, our results suggest that the differences between Megastore-type leases and quorum leases are less important in a local cluster than they are in the wide area, if throughput is the main consideration.